Soniaprogram/MechaCar_Statistical_Analysis/README.md

 * What is the null hypothesis or alternative hypothesis?
 * What statistical test would you use to test the hypothesis?
 And why?
 * What data is needed to run the statistical test?

+I would perform a ANOVA test comparing means of continuous numerical variables across a number of groups.
+For instance, I would test MPG across different vehicle classes (Sedan, SUV, Truck, etc).
+Then using this data, I would compare the fuel efficiency for MechaCar products versus local competitors.
+We would aim to reject the <b>null hypothesis</b> (that there is no statistical difference in MPG for MechaCar products and non MechaCar products) to determine that there is actually a statisical difference between the MPG of MechCar products and local competitors which would be the <b>alternative hypothesis</b>.